 When you need a quick appetizer and don’t want to pull out a mixer, a layered cold shrimp dip is the way to go.
 Who doesn’t love the classic combo of spicy cocktail sauce and shrimp.

-Even though there’s not much to this dish, it’s still scrumptious!
+Even though there’s not much to this shrimp appetizer, it’s still scrumptious!
 It’s always one of the first things to go at any party or potluck.
 My secret is using only cream cheese as the base.
-No sour cream, parmesan cheese, or mayonnaise needed for this creamy shrimp dip, save those for a corn dip.
+No sour cream, parmesan cheese, or mayonnaise needed for this cold shrimp dip, save those for a cold corn dip.

 Start with a layer of cream cheese and then add a layer of cocktail sauce.
 You can get creative from here, but my favorites are black olives, green onions, cooked shrimp and then cheddar cheese.